SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 21 January, 2026
+### 📅 Thursday, 22 January, 2026
 ------
 ### Events
 ------
-Here are some notable events in the USA that occur on January 21:
+Here are a few notable events that have occurred in the United States on January 22:

-- **Martin Luther King Jr. Day Observance**: This civil rights holiday is observed on the third Monday of January, which occasionally can fall on January 21.
-It honors the legacy of Martin Luther King Jr. and promotes civil rights through nonviolent means.

-- **National Hugging Day**: Although not an official holiday, January 21 is celebrated as National Hugging Day, encouraging people to express affection through hugs
+- **1973**: The U.S. Supreme Court issued its landmark ruling in Roe v.
+Wade, which effectively legalized abortion nationwide by striking down many state laws that restricted it.
+- **1984**: President Ronald Reagan proposed a Major Computer Technology Awareness campaign, announcing a potential tax cut for individuals.
+- **2018**: The U.S. government entered a partial shutdown after Congress failed to pass
 ### Positive Qoute
 ------
-"🌟 Embrace the journey, for every step you take brings you closer to your dreams! ✨💖"
+"Believe in yourself and watch how one small step leads to great adventures! 🌟✨🌈"